eekarabiyik/twist/README.md

 # A Classification of Modular Curves

 This repository contains the classification of modular curves upto genus 12 in terms of families.
+Please let me know any if you have any comments or suggestions, or find any bugs: ek693@cornell.edu

 All the data is on: https://zenodo.org/records/15832985 Download these files.
 Unpack.
 Put them all in a folder.
 Individual files in the folder should have paths similar to: `Families/Genus5/Index144`